Fourmisain/AwfulPlotter/README.md

 * No optimization
 * Awful text display
 * Hardcoded default size
 * See those dots?
-Good look plotting them for your own functions
+Good luck plotting them for your own functions
+* No build system support or anything
+* Outdated screenshot by first release

 ## Usage